MariaLavigina/myTesting/README.md

 git commit -m "Resolved merge conflicts from gh-pages" git push origin master

+## If there are no conflicts (most likely for a solo project):

+git checkout master
+git merge gh-pages
+git push origin master

 ## merge master into gh-pages and push in one go, safely:

 git checkout gh-pages && git merge master --no-edit && git push origin gh-pages